Farm Financial Templates: Free Downloads

 Both classroom and online courses exist to help you write a business plan.
 If there is no course in your area, there are online courses and templates you may use.

-(NY) Hawthorne Valley Farm’s Hudson Valley Farm Beginnings Program offers a Whole Farm Planning Course each winter which includes developing enterprise budgets, an income and expense plan, and a marketing & pricing strategy.
+(NY) Hawthorne Valley Farm offers the Hudson Valley Farm Beginnings Whole Farm Planning Course each winter which includes developing enterprise budgets, an income and expense plan, and a marketing and pricing strategy.

-(VT) The Vermont New Farmer Project through UVM Extension offers business planning courses geared toward business at various stages: startups, 1-5 years, 5+ years.
-They also offer Ag Financial Management, and Whole Farm Planning for Women
+(VT) The Vermont New Farmer Project through UVM Extension offers business planning courses geared toward business at various stages: startups, 1-5 years, and 5+ years.
+They also offer Ag Financial Management, and Whole Farm Planning for Women.

 Business Planning Online Templates and Guides